-The minimum number of credits which that must be achieved to qualify for that deferral for student entrepreneurs is 45. - 5.
-Where there are special circumstances as defined in paragraph 3 of this article which may have had an influence on the credits the student obtained, the delivery of advice regarding the continuation of studies may be deferred until the end of the second year of enrolment or until the end of a shorter period.
-At the end of the second year or the shorter period, there will be a further review of whether the student has met the criteria as defined in paragraph 4. - 6.
+The minimum number of credits which that must be achieved to qualify for that deferral for student entrepreneurs is 45

+- 5. Where there are special circumstances as defined in paragraph 3 of this article which may have had an influence on the credits the student obtained, the delivery of advice regarding the continuation of studies may be deferred until the end of the second year of enrolment or until the end of a shorter period.
+At the end of the second year or the shorter period, there will be a further review of whether the student has met the criteria for a positive study advice as defined in paragraph 4. - 6.
 Students who seek the termination of their enrolment during the first year of enrolment will be given a warning from the director stating his expectation that they may not be suitable for the study programme.
 The director must seek the advice from the Examination Board before doing so.
 The number of months of enrolment students have left before being given advice regarding the continuation of studies must also be determined in the event the student should decide to enrol in the same study programme at a later date (see also Article 35). - 7.
-For students who enter fourth grade counts as course requirements that the student at least 105 credits from year 2 and 3 with as an additional requirement for internship the internship that level 2 is achieved and for the graduation research Research methods is achieved.
+The programme offers NO special graduation direction/route

-Article 33 Additional provisions concerning binding negative advice regarding the continuation of studies
+Article 32 Additional provisions concerning binding negative advice regarding the continuation of studies

 - 1. An institute wishing to issue binding negative advice regarding the continuation of studies must make provisions that allow for, among other things, a student's personal circumstances and which are aimed at guaranteeing a student's good progress. - 2.
-Binding negative advice regarding the continuation of studies is valid for a period of 3 years/an indefinite period of time. - 3.
+Binding negative advice regarding the continuation of studies is valid for a period of 3 years. - 3.
 At the student's request, the institute director give permission for a student to re-enrol in spite of the binding negative advice as referred to in Section 7.8b(3) of the WHW. - 4.
 A binding negative advice regarding the continuation of studies refers to the full-time, part-time and dual forms of the study programme, unless otherwise stated. - 5.
 Each binding negative advice regarding the continuation of studies must expressly state that the binding negative advice only refers to the study programme mentioned.
 Each binding negative advice regarding the continuation of studies comes with a referral to either another study programme or to a student counsellor or Student Career Centre.